DPhil in Medical Sciences

 Much of your training will take place in the lab, where you will be trained by your supervisor or members of the lab team in the variety of techniques and protocols used.
 A brief statement of the training you will receive in the lab is included in the training description of your chosen project.

-As a part-time student, attendance is required for a minimum of thirty days of university-based work each year, to be arranged with the agreement of their supervisor, for the period that their names remain on the Register of Graduate Students unless individually dispensed by the Board.
+As a part-time student, attendance is to be arranged with the agreement of your supervisor, for the period that your name remains on the Register of Graduate Students unless individually dispensed by the Board.
 During a candidate’s probationary period the attendance arrangements must take account of relevant induction and training events scheduled by the Board.
 You will have the opportunity to tailor your part-time research in liaison with your supervisor and agree your pattern of attendance.

 Supervision